 Road Trip from Houston to San Diego

-A road trip from Houston to San Diego will take you from the Gulf Of Mexico to the Pacific Ocean.
-This varied and scenic trip is the perfect way to explore this border region and the melting pot of cultures that have shaped it over time.
+This action-packed road trip from Houston to San Diego will take you from the glittering Gulf of Mexico to the sunny coasts of the Pacific Ocean.
+This scenic trip is the perfect way to explore this border region and the melting pot of cultures that have shaped it over time.

-A 1580-mile road trip from Houston to San Diego takes over 23 hours to complete, passing through San Antonio, El Paso, Tucson, Phoenix and Palm Springs, as well as Joshua Tree National Park and Franklin Mountains State Park.
+The 1,580-mile road trip from Houston to San Diego will take over 23 hours to complete, passing through San Antonio, El Paso, Tucson, Phoenix, Palm Springs, Joshua Tree National Park, Franklin Mountains State Park and Coconino National Forest.

 Read on to discover what awaits you on this incredible adventure across deserts and mountains, which crosses four states and three time zones.

-How far is San Diego from Houston and how long will it take to get there?
+How far is San Diego from Houston and how long the road trip will take?

 Best road trip route from Houston to San Diego